Group conferences and streams

 • Custom date and time — set a custom period during which the registration will be open.

-3. Automatically close the webinar registration when the maximum number of participants (depends on the conference mode) is reached.
+3. To limit the number of participants in a webinar, check the box Close registration when the maximum number of participants is reached (depends on the selected webinar mode).

-4. Allow any authorized user to join the conference after its start.
-In this case, any user registered on your server can sign in on the conference page and add oneself to the list of invited participants by clicking on the Attend button.
+4. Check the box Allow authorized users to join without registration to enable users from your server to join the conference without filling out the registration form.
+In this case, any user from your server can authenticate on the conference page and add oneself to the list of invited participants by clicking the Attend button.

 5. Settings for the input fields in the registration form.
 You can drag and drop input fields to create a custom registration form.
 Besides, you can mark the corresponding checkboxes to make sure that certain fields must be filled by participants.
 The customization of registration form is available only when a conference is created.
 This feature is not available when the conference is edited.